 Competition vehicles can catch fire, so fires are a possibility.
-The facility is a standardized racing facility, so the chance of fire spreading beyond one vehicle is negligible.
+The facility is a large open space, so the chance of fire spreading beyond one vehicle is negligible.
 Two large 20 pound fire extinguishers are on site.
 One will be present at the starting/timing area, and the other will be placed strategically mid-track.
 The marshals near both extinguishers will be shown how to use them.
-In the rare instance of a fire that is not immediately put out, the closest fire department is 4.7km straight east on highway 19.
+In the rare instance of a fire that is not immediately put out, the closest fire department is less than 1 km away, at 9110 Beaverhill Rd.
 They can be called by anyone at the Rallycross site by dialing 911.
 There is cell phone service at the competition site.